-fast initial link setup category (FILSC): A binarybinary value that indicates the priority category of the station (STA) for fast initial link setup.
+fast initial link setup category (FILSC): A [4684]binary value that indicates the priority category of the station (STA) for fast initial link setup.

 Differentiated Initial Link Setup element

-The Differentiated Initial Link Setup element includes the conditions for a STA to determine the FILSC value for the duration specified in the element.
+The Differentiated Initial Link Setup element includes the conditions for a STA to determine whether it is allowed to attempt initial link setup for the duration specified in the element.
+[4972] .
 The Differentiated Initial Link Setup element is optionally present in the Beacon, and Probe Response frames.
 The Differentiated Initial Link Setup element is defined in Figure 8-401df (Differentiated Initial Link Setup element format).